Traewelling/traewelling/privacypolicy_en.md

 ## Transmission of data to third parties

-As it is the central function of Träwelling to provide data published on Träwelling on other social networks, all travel data (checkins) are automatically forwarded to the service provider selected by the user (Mastodon) and published there.
+Träwelling offers the option to forward travel data (check-ins) to Mastodon and publish them there at the user's request.
+This only occurs when the user explicitly selects this option during the respective check-in.
 Träwelling may commission third parties with the collection, storage and use of personal data ( commissioned processing).
 In this case, Träwelling remains the responsible party.
 These third parties are subject to the same data protection provisions as Träwelling.
 These transfers are made on the basis of your consent within the meaning